-More revenue through Instagram?
+More Revenue Through Instagram?

 Young and active users usually have around 200 followers.
 If someone takes a picture of your restaurant and shares it on social media (this includes Facebook and Twitter), that person just advertised your restaurant for free to his 200 followers.

 Users sometimes actively look for hashtags (e.g. #vapiano), which also increases your brand visibility, winning new customers.
 Talking about real numbers here is speculation however and based on many different factors.How authentic word-of-mouth marketing is, is a fact, though.

 The best thing about Instagram: Images are usually made to look prettier by using their filter, making your food look even better.
 Instagram users are very interested in topics like health and food, which means that Instagram offers a lot of potential for successful online marketing to restaurants.

 Instagram is completely focused on visual content, so brands and businesses can highlight emotional messages really well.
 Because the content is mostly images but also video content, the interaction with the platform is above average.

 That’s why it is so important to know your customers.
 On average, what age are my customers?
 Do we mostly serve regulars, tourists or commuters?
 Are my customers active on social media?
 You first have to answer some basic questions, before you can successfully use social media for your restaurant.

-When your guests want to share their food publicly, they want to show their taste, their style and their beliefs.
-It’s not about showing a daily routine, but to create the impression of a certain lifestyle.
+When your guests want to share their food publicly, they want to show their taste, their style, and their beliefs.
+It’s not about showing a daily routine but to create the impression of a certain lifestyle.

-Therefore, it is less important to appeal to the broad public, and more important to win over a certain croup as a long term customer base.
+Therefore, it is less important to appeal to the broad public, and more important to win over a certain group as a long-term customer base.
 If you focus on one clearly defined target group, you can distinguish your brand from other restaurants in the area.

 Digital Signage solutions (the above mentioned display in the store front) can push interactions in social networks forward.
 An experience oriented restaurant concept is an important step to long-term customer retention in a time where people are focused on their virtual, online image.
 Digital menus and menu boards are also part of a Digital Signage concept and are becoming more and more popular in restaurants.
-You can read more about that here.